realityforge/planet_quake/docs/multiworld.md

   * Add game options like switching maps at the end of round, moving around in other maps or moving to spectator or disconnecting.
 Options for transferring game stats between worlds.
   * Fix SAMEORIGIN spawn type location works but camera angles change.
   * Open multiple websocket ports connected to the same server, server accepts data from either socket but merges or ignores based on sequence just like normal UDP and deltas.
   * Stop crash after loading 10 maps with use_lazy_memory.
 Fix in cm_load, vm_create, renderer2, clear old bots? sound uses FindOldest?
+Multiworld hunking, so levels can be cleared individually?
   * Connect to multiple servers at the same time, closer with demo work